Chris-42/IOTproxy/README.md

   if there is no contact to envertecportal the measurements are still send to smarthome hub.

   setup is done by configuring a local dns entry in your local DNS server like pihole or fritzbox www.envertecportal.com pointing to this proxy server.
 The server is looking up the real ip of envertecportal at startup (default at 8.8.8.8) and forwarding all data traffic to this server.
 It's also possible to add a fallback ip if dns lookup fails.

+Install:
+  copy enverproxy.conf to /etc/ (or adapt enverproxy.service to use -c argument) copy the whole directory to i.e. /usr/local/sbin (if you use a different location you have to adapt enverproxy.service) copy enverproxy.service to /etc/systemd/system/ systemctl enable enverproxy.service systemctl start enverproxy.service

 known part of the protocol:

 each packet has some kind of checksum at the end, calculation unknown (yy16)